xaviermignot/xaviermignot.github.io/_drafts/github-runner-container-app-part2.md

 Jobs are designed for containerized tasks with a finite duration just like our ephemeral runners.
 They also support event triggers from KEDA scalers so it's definitively a good fit for this scenario.

+> This [page](https://learn.microsoft.com/en-us/azure/container-apps/jobs?tabs=azure-cli#example-scenarios) in the docs might help if you're hesitating between apps or jobs for another scenario.
+{: .prompt-tip }

-Before jumping into some code, this little diagram show what will happen once the runners will scale:
+Before jumping into the code, this little diagram shows what will happen once the runners will scale out:
 ![Diagram](/02-diagram.png)_It also shows the changes from the diagram of the previous post_

 ## Update the Bicep code